microsoft/event-vae-rl/README.md

 - With polarity and temporal coding: `python train_vae.py --input_file <path_to_event_data> --data_len 3 --tcode`
 - Without polarity and temporal coding: `python train_vae.py --input_file <path_to_event_data> --data_len 2`

+See `test.py` for a starting point on how to test trained eVAE models.

 ## Event RL
 The obstacle course environment used for training and testing policies is under the Releases section, accessible as an AirSim binary.
 Both Windows and Linux binaries are available.